Externship Descriptions

 Industry: Non-Profit

 Sponsor Provided DescriptionI am the Artistic and Executive Director of an arts and human services nonprofit that educates, employs and empowers musicians in mental health recovery and produces 300 live music performances per year at shelters, hospitals, nursing homes, senior centers, and for the public.
-As part of our upcoming 30th anniversary we need help updating our website, creating documentary-style video testimonials to support a fundraising campaign for music education.
-Other independent projects I am looking for help on involve creating and producing a children’s musical inspired by the book Ugly Vegetables by Grace Lin and a recording of the song Everything Possible by Rev. Fred Small.
+I also produce musical theater and am a theater critic.
+Last year, for our 30th anniversary, our extern helped update the website and create documentary-style video testimonials to support a fundraising campaign for music education.
+This year, I hope to get externs involved in various independent projects in the many intersections of my musical and artistic background.
+Externs interested in storytelling, arts and community healing, mental health, musicians/singers/actors would have a blast!

 Recommended skillsDesign, video editing, storytelling, music/live performing arts experience